andrewrosss/react-mui-dialog/README.md

 };
 ```

+**Note:** If you're using Material UI's ThemeProvider you probably want the DialogProvider to be a child of that component.

 Then in a nested component, hook into the dialog context.
 For example, let's create a button that will show the user a notification:

 ```jsx